 Breathing for calm

-- Breath in slowly through your nose into your belly for 4 seconds
+- Breath in slowly through your nose for 4 seconds

-3 - Pause and hold your breath for a second or two.
+- Pause and hold your breath for 5 seconds.

-- Breath out slowly and fully through your mouth for 6 seconds
+- Breath out slowly through your mouth for 6 seconds

 - Repeat for a minute or two, take it gently and be patient with yourself.

 Why does it work?
 A longer 'out-breath' than 'in-breath' coupled with a pause, lowers your heart rate and blood pressure, releases stress hormones from your bloodstream and allows more oxygen to your brain.
 Enabling clearer, more compassionate and rational thought to return to your present.

 If symptoms persist, then a more sophisticated approach may be required to process any old emotions that may be being triggered by current events.
 The toolkit here provides additional insights and techniques for those looking to ease their current or historical distress, but unsure about seeking support at this time.

 If you would like to discuss support at a later stage you can get in touch with me at firstname.lastname@example.org.